fdioDocs/vpp-docs/docs/reference/vppcontainers/Routing.rst

     host-veth8NA72P               2     down         9000/0/0/0
     local0                        0     down          0/0/0/0

-Which should output **three** interfaces, local0, and the other two host network interfaces we just set up.
+Which should output *three network interfaces*, local0, and the other two host network interfaces linked to the container veth's.

-Change the links state to up:
+Set their state to up:

 .. code-block:: shell